About Paddling

 We offer weekend car camping trips through-out Ontario during the season.
 We book a campsite on an inland lake, paddle for the weekend and enjoy each other’s company.
 Check the events calendar for the schedule and to register.

-Wilderness Camping Trips
+Backcountry Camping Trips

-We offer wilderness paddling trips throughout the season.
+We offer backcountry paddling trips throughout the season.
 This is usually on open water, waves and wind conditions are considered.
 Paddle up to 20 kms per day based on conditions.
 Certified Outfitters may be used to guides.
 Check the events calendar for more details and to register.

-Extended Trips
+Guided Trips

 Safety